seb26/seb26.github.io/_posts/2020-09-27-iphone-mhl.md

 - Navigate to Files app > 'Filmic Pro' folder
 - Select all video files > Share > 'Create an MHL file'; Name it
 - AirDrop your video files
-- AirDrop your MHL file, which saves to `Shortcuts` directoy in 'On My iPhone'.
+- AirDrop your MHL file, which saves to `Shortcuts` directory in 'On My iPhone'.
 - Verify the MHL file using [Pomfort SealVerify](https://pomfort.com/sealverify/), YoYotta, or another verification program.

 ### Development

 For those reading outside of familiarity with film & TV post-production workflows, checksum hashes are a very common means of providing a tangible, documented 'identity' of media files that pass through the pipeline.
 They help both in (a) data management to ensure subsequent copies of original media files are in identical state to the time they were drawn from the camera cards; and (b) during all of the other stages long after the shoot like conform, VFX and archival where media files are changing hands multiple times (across hard drives, Internet uploads, LTO tape restores).

-MD5 is the most common hashing algorithm in use, with XXHash-64 being a newer, more efficient favourite.
+MD5 is the most common hashing algorithm in use.
+But XXHash-64 is a newer, more efficient favourite and is almost just as commonplace.
 The SHA family of algorithms are not typically employed.

 For recordings from an iPhone or iOS device, it would be fantastic to provide checksum hashes as well and permit them the same identification throughout the post pipeline.

-So, I've employed the Shortcuts app as the basis for this program.
+I've employed the Shortcuts app as a basis to implement this.

 The Shortcuts app allows users to create 'functions' which repeat basic tasks within the OS, like 'send loved one a preset text message then show directions to home'.